-At MGH Aspire adults with a high cognitive autism spectrum disorder or related social profile learn important independent living skills and a variety of ways to develop positive social connections.
+At MGH Aspire, adults with high cognitive autism spectrum disorder or a related social profile learn valuable independent living skills and a variety of ways to develop positive social connections.

 Aspire's programs for adults, with a high cognitive autism spectrum disorder or related social profile, focus on exploring meaningful work opportunities, transitioning to college, developing relationships and accessing resources for living independently.
 Programs focus on the development of self-awareness, improve social competence by teaching ways of thinking and being social, executive function, and life skills in a supportive and structured setting.
 Aspire adult programs mostly run through the academic year.
 College Boot Camp runs during the Summer on a college campus, and the Internship has three cycles - Spring, Summer and Fall.

 Social Groups focus on social skills and improving social competence by teaching ways of thinking and being social, life skills, relationship and friendship development as well as stress management and self-awareness.
 The group’s objectives are to give adults the opportunity to practice skills and to see themselves as part of a community of learners.
 The group is structured around interest-based activities, supportive discussions, social coaching, direct instruction, and community outings.